ruby-0106/API-fetching-and-storing-in-PostgreSQL-with-Task-Scheduler-/README.md

 # API-fetching-and-storing-in-PostgreSQL-with-Task-Scheduler (Personal Project)

-**Task Purpose**: Fetching OpenWeather API every 15 min and then store in PostgreSQL with Task Scheduler_Batch Processing
+**Task Purpose**: Automate Fetching OpenWeather API every 15 min.
+Then, store the data in PostgreSQL database and Excel

-Output: Data Table in PostgreSQL and Excel as well
+**Output**: Data Table in PostgreSQL and Excel

 **1st Step**, I created a table in PostgreSQL to store the data from the OpenWeather API.
 You can see the SQL codes in the file named "OpenWeather.sql".